blueskyfish/kirchnerei-maven-plugins/decrypt-plugin/readme.md

 # Kirchnerei Decrypt Plugin

-Decrypt all properties whose values ​​are encrypted with mvn -ep "password
+Decrypt all properties whose values ​​are encrypted with mvn -ep "password"

 ## Usage